 We needed Hallow to be of the highest quality

-We spoke with several of our spiritual directors, prayed about it and debated it as a team for weeks.
-The first thing we all agreed on was that our mission – to let God make our lives holy and to help as many others as we can to do the same – had to always come first.
+We spoke with several of our spiritual directors, prayed about it and debated it as a team for months.
+The first thing we all agreed on was that our mission – to help people to pray – had to always come first.
 It had to guide every decision.
 Money must always be only a tool to achieve it, never a goal in itself.
-If we never made any money, but we were able to help people grow in their faith, we’d have succeeded.
+If we never made any money but were able to help people grow in their faith, we’d have succeeded.

 We needed Hallow to be a place of peace